fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 ![Screen shot of the UI Options buttons, unstyled](../images/uio-buttons.png "Screen shot of the UI Options buttons, unstyled")

 <div class="infusion-docs-note"><strong>Note:</strong> It doesn't matter what text you put in the button.
 The UI Options component will add a label and update it to reflect whether or not the panel is currently open.
 You can configure the text that the component uses by setting its configuration parameters.
-Visit [Localization in the Preferences Framework](../LocalizationInThePreferencesFramework.md).</div>
+Visit <a href="../LocalizationInThePreferencesFramework.html">Localization in the Preferences Framework</a>.</div>

 ### The Table of Contents ###

 One of the UI Options controls allows users to add a Table Of Contents to the top of the page.
 You need to add a placeholder `<nav>` to your page for the Table Of Contents.
-It should have a class of `"flc-toc-tocContainer"` like this and should appear after the `<div class="flc-prefsEditor-separatedPanel fl-prefsEditor-separatedPanel">` block:
+It should have a class of `"flc-toc-tocContainer"` and should appear after the `<div class="flc-prefsEditor-separatedPanel fl-prefsEditor-separatedPanel">` block:

 ```html
 <body>